Open Mobile Menu

 Assessment

-RBA assessment tools help members meet our standards and drive continuous improvement.
+RBA assessment tools are designed to help members meet our standards and drive continuous improvement.

-To hold members accountable to RBA standards and membership requirements, the RBA provides assessment tools to members to help them measure and better understand how they are meeting RBA standards and membership requirements, and what gaps remain.
+The RBA provides assessment tools to members to help them measure and better understand how they are meeting RBA standards and membership criteria, and what gaps remain.
 Where assessment tools show that standards are not being met, the RBA also provides tools for members to remedy gaps and put in place appropriate systems to prevent reoccurrences in the future.

-For a complete listing of membership requirements, please view this page.
+For a complete listing of membership criteria, please view this page.

-The self-assessment is designed to help members identify their greatest social, environmental and ethical risks in their supply chains so they can take action to remedy existing Code of Conduct violations, and put in place systems to prevent violations from occurring in the future.
-The self-assessment is primarily a tool for members own due diligence by providing a mechanism to assess their own risk management systems and identify gaps.
-As members’ supply chains change (for example, suppliers change or materials used by suppliers change), their risks will subsequently change and require a re-assessment of risks to workers’ rights and the environmental health of surrounding communities.
+The self-assessment is a due-diligence tool designed to help members self-assess social, environmental and ethical risks in their supply chains.
+The risk self-assessment can assist members in identifying ways to remedy existing RBA Code of Conduct violations, and to put in place systems to work to prevent similar violations from occurring in the future.
+Risks and challenges in this space are constantly evolving, and members should re-assess their supply chains as appropriate, and particularly as supply chains change (for example, as suppliers change or materials used by suppliers change).

-Most RBA members, based on their membership category, are required to complete self-assessments at the corporate level and at the facility level at their own manufacturing facilities.
-Members are also strongly encouraged to use the self-assessment as a key part of their risk assessment of suppliers' facilities in their supply chain.
-The self-assessment checks for a range of supply chain risks that could constitute violations of the RBA Code of Conduct.
+RBA members, based on their membership category, should complete risk self-assessments at the corporate level and at the facility level at their own manufacturing facilities.
+Members are also strongly encouraged to use the self-assessment as a key part of their risk assessment of suppliers' facilities in their supply chains in an effort to help prevent possible violations of the RBA Code of Conduct.

 The RBA provides its members with a risk assessment template that they may use called the Self-Assessment Questionnaire (SAQ), as well as a high-level risk assessment tool.
-Members must use the SAQ on their own facilities and at the corporate level, and for supplier facilities they have the option of using the SAQ or a risk assessment tool.
+Depending on their membership category, members should use the SAQ or an equivalent on their own facilities and at the corporate level, and for supplier facilities they have the option of using the RBA SAQ or an equivalent risk assessment tool.
 The SAQ is available in RBA-Online, in English, Chinese, Japanese, Korean and Spanish.
 SAQs are valid for 12 months.

 Please note these are samples only and companies are strongly encouraged to complete the SAQ online through RBA-Online.
 For more information on how to complete an SAQ in RBA-Online, please view the SAQ FAQs.